ECE143-WI21-Team5/Final_Project/README.md

   - draws choropleth map from the results of SARIMAX models
   - demo in draw_choropleth_map.ipynb
 - counties.json
-  - contrains shape imformation of california counties for the choropleth maps
+  - contrains geometric imformation of california counties for the choropleth maps